top of page

 You can wire up campervan solar panels either in series or in parallel.

 In order to wire solar panels in series, we daisy chain them together.
 The positive from one panel runs into the negative of the next panel.
-We then run the last remaining positive and negative cables (on each end of the system) down to our solar charge controller.
+We then run the last remaining positive and negative cables (on each end of the system) down to our solar charge controller via a cable entry gland.

 When we wire campervan solar panels in series, the amperage (current) remains the same, but both the voltage and wattage increase.
-For example, Each solar panel in the diagram below is a Renogy 100W monocrystalline panel.
-Each panel has a max voltage of 18.6V, giving us a max of 5.38A per panel.
+For example, each solar panel in the diagram below is a 100W panel.
+Each panel has a maximum voltage of 18.6V, giving us a maximum of 5.38A per panel.
 When we wire the four campervan solar panels in series, the voltage increases to 74.4V and the wattage increases to 400W.

 How to wire solar panels in series